Albert Cashier

-Albert D. J. Cashier (December 25, 1843 – October 10, 1915), born Jennie Irene Hodgers, was an Irish-born American soldier who served in the Union Army during the American Civil War.
-Cashier adopted the identity of a man before enlisting, and maintained it until death.
+Albert D. J. Cashier (December 25, 1843 – October 11, 1915) was an Irish-born American soldier who served in the Union Army during the American Civil War.
 Cashier became famous as one of at least 250 soldiers who were assigned female at birth and enlisted as men to fight in the Civil War.
+He adopted the identity of a man before enlisting, and maintained it until death.
 The consistent and nearly lifelong (at least 53 years) commitment to a male identity has prompted some historians to believe that Cashier was a trans man.

 Early life

-According to a later investigation by the administrator of Cashier's estate, Albert Cashier was born Jennie Hodgers in Clogherhead, (Note: This is spelled "Clogher Head" in the Tsui book.)
+According to a later investigation by the administrator of Cashier's estate, Albert Cashier was born Jennie Irene Hodgers in Clogherhead, (Note: This is spelled "Clogher Head" in the Tsui book.)
 County Louth, Ireland, on December 25, 1843, to Sallie and Patrick Hodgers.
-Typically, the youth's uncle or stepfather was said to have dressed his charge in male clothing in order to find work in an all-male shoe factory in Illinois.
-Even before the advent of the war, Hodgers adopted the identity of Albert Cashier in order to live independently.
-Sallie Hodgers, Cashier's mother, was known to have died prior to 1862, by which time her child had traveled as a stowaway to Belvidere, Illinois, and was working as a farmhand to a man named Avery.
+Typically, his uncle or stepfather was said to have dressed him in male clothing so he could work in an all-male shoe factory in Illinois.
+Even before the advent of the war, he adopted the identity of Albert Cashier in order to live independently.
+Sallie Hodgers, Cashier's mother, was known to have died prior to 1862, by which time Cashier had traveled as a stowaway to Belvidere, Illinois, and was working as a farmhand to a man named Avery.

-Cashier was elderly and suffering from dementia when interviewed about immigrating to the United States and enlisting in the army, and had always been evasive about early life; therefore, the available narratives about his early life are often contradictory.
+Cashier was elderly and suffering from dementia when he was interviewed about immigrating to the United States and enlisting in the army, and had always been evasive about early life; therefore, the available narratives about his early life are often contradictory.